sulhadin/xox/README.md

 # xox
-This is a desktop XOX game.
+This is a Unity XOX game.